-Halloween Vocabulary in German Posted by Larissa on Oct 17, 2017 in Culture, History, Holidays, Traditions, vocabulary
+Halloween Vocabulary in German Posted by Larissa on Oct 17, 2017 in Culture, Holidays, Traditions

 Halloween is just round the corner where everyone gets to dress up and eat their weight in candy.
 Although Halloween originates from a celtic festival (which is now where Ireland is), Halloween is celebrated all around the world – even in Germany!
 Here are some keywords to help you get into the Halloween spirit in German.

 Trick or Treat

 Trick or treat may not be as popular in Germany as it is in America, but there some towns or areas that still take part!
 In German you would say “Süßes oder Saures” to say “trick or treat”, this literally translates into “sweet or sour”.
 If you do get a treat then you would get Süßigkeiten or Bonbons (sweets), Lutscher (lollipops), or Schokolade (chocolate).

 Carving a pumpkin

 Originally the Celts actually carved turnips, but when they went to America they could only find pumpkins so carved them instead!
 I don’t think I’ve ever actually carved a pumpkin myself (I enjoy eating them too much) but in German a pumpkin is called der Kürbis or plural die Kürbisse.
 To say that you are carving a pumpkin you would say “Ich schnitze einen Kürbis“.

 Here’s a list of costumes translated into German incase you don’t know what to be this year:

 das Gespenst/der Geist the ghost (two different words but they both mean ghost)